I loved the fact that three different disciplines were studying together.

 Katherine Krumwiede had a career in creative management and accounting prior to her education at Northwestern.
 As a second career, she now runs her own acupuncture and Oriental medicine practice out of an office owned by two chiropractors.
 “I enjoy being in an office where I can interact with other healthcare professionals.”

-Katherine chose to study acupuncture and Oriental medicine because she liked how the practitioners interacted with their patients, focusing on overall health rather than specific symptoms.
+Krumwiede chose to study acupuncture and Chinese medicine because she liked how the practitioners interacted with their patients, focusing on overall health rather than specific symptoms.
 “This medicine is so amazing.
 Even though I know it works, I am always amazed at how the medicine helps bodies heal themselves.”

 She is still impressed with the amount of support Northwestern has given her, both in school and after graduation.
 “When I was in school, I felt supported by the teachers and the staff, and the librarians were so helpful.
 Even since graduating, I feel supported.
 Continuing education credits are easy to obtain, and programs for graduates are affordable and high-quality.”